ShenZheng2000/Semantic-Guided-Low-Light-Image-Enhancement/README.md

 python test.py --weight_dir pretrained_weight_file --test_dir output_folder
 ```

-For example, if your pretrained weight is at ``
+For example, if your pretrained weight is at `weight/Epoch99.pth`, adn your path for saving testing output is `test_output`, you can run in terminal:
 ```
 python test.py --weight_dir weight/Epoch99.pth --test_dir test_output
 ```